Glossary

 Smart Card Reader

-Synonym for smart card reader
+Synonym for chip card reader

-Spam is the generic term for unsolicited advertising emails.
+Abbreviation for: Unsolicited advertising emails - spam is the generic term for unsolicited advertising emails.
 The word has its origins in English, where Spam refers to cheap canned meat.

 Locking service